 My name is Robin Morse, and I am currently based in New York City.

-For most of my adult life, I have trained and worked as a teacher, a coach and as a facilitator in the arts.
+For most of my adult life, I have trained and worked in the arts as an actress, teacher and coach.

 Theater has been an integral part of my life since I was a child.
-Most of my childhood was spent in and around the theater, and from very early on I understood and appreciated the unique and expressive power of language, dance and music.
+Most of my childhood was spent in and around the theater, and from very early on I understood and appreciated the unique and expressive power of language and music.

 I teach ongoing classes in New York City, and have, for many years, maintained a thriving private coaching business.

 I am also a great believer of artists as athletes.

 In the latter months of 2019, based on my love of sports, in particular my obsession with the game of tennis, I set out to expand my practice with the goal of becoming a mental skills trainer.